lightning/bolts/11-payment-encoding.md

 ## Requirements

 A writer:
-  - MUST encode `prefix` using the currency it requires for successful payment
+  - MUST encode `prefix` using the currency required for successful payment.
-  - If it requires a specific minimum amount for successful payment:
+  - if a specific minimum `amount` is required for successful payment:
-	- MUST include that `amount`
+	  - MUST include that `amount`.
-	- MUST encode `amount` as a positive decimal integer with no leading 0s
+	- MUST encode `amount` as a positive decimal integer with no leading 0s.
-	- SHOULD use the shortest representation possible by using the largest multiplier or omitting the multiplier
+	- SHOULD use the shortest representation possible, by using the largest multiplier or omitting the multiplier.

 A reader:
-  - MUST fail if it does not understand the `prefix`
+  - if it does not understand the `prefix`:
+    - MUST fail the payment.
-  - If the `amount` is empty:
+  - if the `amount` is empty:
-	- SHOULD indicate if amount is unspecified
+	  - SHOULD indicate that amount is unspecified [FIXME: indicate where or to whom?].
-  - Otherwise:
+  - otherwise:
-	- MUST fail if `amount` contains a non-digit or is followed by anything except a `multiplier` in the table above
+    - if `amount` contains a non-digit OR is followed by anything except a `multiplier` (see table above):
+  	  - MUST fail the payment.
-    - If the `multiplier` is present:
+    - if the `multiplier` is present:
-	  - MUST multiply `amount` by the `multiplier` value to derive the amount required for payment
+	    - MUST multiply `amount` by the `multiplier` value to derive the amount required for payment.

 ## Rationale